Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 **NOTE** `<ip_iface>` must be `192.168.10.115`.
 See [Section 2.5](#install-ofed-driver-mellanox-nic-and-configure-nics).

-3. A summary of the results of the experiment are printed on the sender-side after it's finished.
+3. A summary of the results of the experiment is printed on the sender-side.
 The relevant logs can be found in `<results_dir>`.
-It is also possible to pretty print the results of an experiment after it's finished.
+It is also possible to pretty print the results of an experiment later.
 Simply point the relevant script in `~/terabit-network-stack-profiling/scripts/parse` to the `<results_dir>` on the sender-side.
 For instance, after running the `scripts/sender/single-flow.sh ... <results_dir>` script, running `scripts/parse/single-flow.sh <results_dir>` produces the following output.

 ```
 *** single-flow summary ***